Power BI Introduction

 Prerequisite

-The assumption is that you are an Excel user, and should be able to write simple formulas, create basic charts, and worked with Pivot Tables.
+The assumption is that you are an Excel user, and should be able to write simple formulas, create basic charts, and know about Excel Pivot Tables.

 Course Content